What's Work Got To Do With It? Podcast

 What's Work Got To Do With Parental Leave?

 It's springtime and you know what that means?
 Babies!
 Sorry if that was too personal!
 But it’s kind of a personal episode.
 Have you ever had to take time off as a new parent?
 Or to care for an older family member?
-Did your workplace have a family or medical leave policy that allows you to take time off to care for a child or family member?
+Does your workplace have a family or medical leave policy that allows you to take time off to care for a child or family member?
 Did you use all your time or have to use sick leave?
 Was there policy for new mothers AND fathers?
 To dig into these issues and concerns, we’ll be talking to Dr. David Hurtado, Dr. Julia Goodman and Dr. Dawn Richardson about their recent evaluation of a Parental Leave Policy that was recently implemented for all Multnomah County employees.

 What's Work Got To Do With Sitting?